 In August 2017, we entered into a contract for the design and construction of the EchoStar XXIV satellite, a new, next-generation, high throughput geostationary satellite.
-The EchoStar XXIV satellite is primarily intended to provide additional capacity for our HughesNet satellite internet service ("HughesNet service") in North, Central and South America as well as enterprise broadband services.
-Maxar Space, LLC (formerly Space Systems/Loral, LLC), the manufacturer of our EchoStar XXIV satellite has notified us of a delay in completion of the satellite.
-Capital expenditures associated with the construction and launch of the EchoStar XXIV satellite are included in Corporate and Other in our segment reporting.
-We launched two nano-satellites in the third quarter of 2020.
+The EchoStar XXIV satellite is primarily intended to provide additional capacity for our HughesNet service in North, Central and South America as well as enterprise broadband services.
+Capital expenditures associated with the construction and launch of the EchoStar XXIV satellite are included in Corporate and Other segment in our segment reporting.
+We launched two nanosatellites in the third quarter of 2020.
 Following launch, both nano-satellites experienced technical anomalies that precluded them from fulfilling their intended regulatory milestone missions.
 We recorded an impairment of \$1.7 million for the year ended December 31, 2020, related to these nano-satellites.
+In the second quarter of 2021, we launched our third nano-satellite.